nearmap/kubefs/docs/client-failure-modes.md

 We don't think the request has any chance of succeeding so we don't retry:
 - `aiohttp.InvalidURL` - the url is malformed and the client rejected it
-- `asyncio.TimeoutError` (if client timeout set to seconds then it's probably too aggressive)
 - HTTP 4xx excl 429

 We think the request could succeed if retried so we will retry: